Jah Wobble: Early life

-Wardle was born in Stepney, East London, His father, Harry Eugene Wardle, worked as a postman, while his mother, Kathleen Bridget (née Fitzgibbon), was a school and County Hall secretary.
+Wardle was born in Stepney, East London, his father, Harry Eugene Wardle, worked as a postman, while his mother, Kathleen Bridget (née Fitzgibbon), was a school and County Hall secretary.
 Wobble grew up with his family in Whitechapel's Clichy Estate in London's East End.
-He is a long-time friend of John Lydon (Johnny Rotten) whom he had met in the 1970s at London's Kingsway College.
-The two formed half of the group of friends known as "The Four Johns", along with John Grey and John Simon Ritchie (later known as Sid Vicious).
+He is a long-time friend of John Lydon (Johnny Rotten), whom he had met in the 1970s at London's Kingsway College.
+The two formed half of the group of friends known as "The Four Johns", along with John Grey and Simon John Ritchie (later known as Sid Vicious).
 Jah Wobble acquired his stage name through the drunken, mumbled version of Wardle's name by Sid Vicious, which Wobble kept because "people would never forget it".

 Musical career

 In his early life and career, by his own admission, Wardle was given to occasional bouts of aggression, exacerbated by heavy drinking and drug use.
-As a result, he ended up living in a squat with John Gray in West London, whilst Lydon formed The Sex Pistols.
-With admittedly large "builders hands", he had experimented with the guitar, but found playing bass a more connected and whole body experience, influenced in part by admiring Bob Marley's and The Wailers bassist Aston "Family Man" Barrett on stage in 1975.
+As a result, he ended up living in a squat with John Gray in West London, while Lydon formed The Sex Pistols.
+With admittedly large "builder's hands", he had experimented with the guitar, but found playing bass a more connected and whole body experience, influenced in part by admiring Bob Marley's and The Wailers bassist Aston "Family Man" Barrett on stage in 1975.
 Wardle was as critical of his friend Vicious's bass playing as John Lydon, and had hence played in experimentation sessions with Lydon.
 After he burned the furniture of his squat-mates in order to stay warm, they left him alone there with a mattress, a headboard and his Music Man-copy bass.